Ralph Bankes (landowner): Legacy

 Bankes was the last private owner of Corfe Castle and Kingston Lacy.
 On his death, he left £50,000 to each of his children and a life interest in some property to his housekeeper.
 He gave everything else he had, including his estates and his collections of art and antiques, to trustees for the benefit of the nation, and they donated them to the National Trust.
-His donation is the single largest in the organisation's history.
+His donation of approximately $40,000,000, is the single largest in the organisation's history.

-Family
+Personal life

 In 1935, Bankes married Hilary Margaret (née Strickland-Constable), daughter of Lt.-Col. Frederick Charles Strickland-Constable and Margaret Elizabeth Pakenham.
-Hilary Margaret was the great-granddaughter of Thomas Pakenham, 2nd Earl of Longford and Sir George Strickland, 7th Baronet.

-Bankes and Hilary Margaret Bankes had two children:
+Hilary Margaret, the sister of Sir Henry Strickland-Constable, 10th Baronet, was the great-granddaughter of Thomas Pakenham, 2nd Earl of Longford and Sir George Strickland, 7th Baronet.
+Together, Ralph and Hilary were the parents of two children: